idio-lang/guide/source/var-val.rst

 Numbers
 -------

-There are two types of numbers, "small" integer :ref:`fixnums
-<ref:fixnum type>` or "arbitrary" precision :ref:`bignums <ref:bignum
-type>`, which can be used interchangeably.
+There are two types of :ref:`numbers <ref:number types>`, "small" integer :ref:`fixnums <ref:fixnum type>` or "arbitrary" precision :ref:`bignums <ref:bignum type>`, which can be used interchangeably.

 They look like regular numbers: ``-1``, ``1.23``, ``10e99`` etc..

 There's a small caveat that to avoid one of the infix operators, floating point numbers must have a digit before the decimal place.

+There is no support for non-finite quantities such as *Nan* or infinities.

 Characters
 ----------